 Information to help you enjoy your visit to John Clare Cottage

-The Cottage is open: Friday, Saturday and Monday 11:00 am to 4:00 pm (Last entry to the Cottage 3pm)
+The Cottage is open, Friday, Saturday and Monday.
+From October 1st the opening hours are 11:00 am to 3:00 pm (Last entry to the Cottage 2 pm)

 Group bookings can be arranged, please contact the Cottage.

 Please telephone to check groups/opening days on 01733 253330 and see any advisory notes below:

 Variations in opening hours: